 While the Regulations cover you in the areas within your work's premises including any room, lobby, corridor and stairs, there are also other areas where the Workplace (Health Safety and Welfare) Regulations 1992 apply.

 For example if you were attending another work's premises in the course of your employment the Workplace (Health Safety and Welfare) Regulations would apply to any accident which occurred in those premises.
 The Regulations only apply if you are attending such premises for the purposes of your employment and would not for example apply to a member of the public who had an accident while shopping in a supermarket.

 Domiciliary care – who looks after the carers?

 The Workplace (Health Safety and Welfare) Regulations 1992 do not apply within domestic premises and therefore could not be used for anyone who was injured while in the course of their employment working within domestic premises.

-The Regulations also do not apply to a workplace which is in or on a ship.
-Furthermore the Regulations cannot be used where the only activity being undertaken are building operations or works of engineering constructions.
+The Regulations also do not apply to a workplace which is in or on a ship and the Regulations cannot be used where the only activities being undertaken are building operations or works of engineering constructions.

 The rule of thumb is that each claim will be treated on a case by case basis and the individual circumstances of an incident will be examined by your personal injury solicitor before compensation is pursued.